 Over thirty years later and “Buggering Arseholes” is still a firm favourite in the Jago household.
 Whenever a plate is dropped, a drink is spilt or a toe is stubbed up will go the shout: “Buggering Arseholes”.
 I use it a lot because I have yet to discover two other words so expressive and poetic as “Buggering Arseholes”.
 It has been pointed out to me that technically the “Arseholes” are redundant as the very nature of the verb implies the noun.
 That’s as maybe and as much a like to exclaim the occasional “Bugger” or “Arseholes, “Buggering Arseholes” remains greater than the sum of its constituent parts.
 Next time you hit your thumb with a hammer rather than a “Fuck it”, “Shit on it” or “Bollocks”, I thoroughly recommend a “Buggering Arseholes”.
 Try it.

-Afternoon visiting time had been and gone and Tori and I are still patiently waiting for the Consultant Urologist.
+Afternoon visiting time has been and gone and Tori and I are still patiently waiting for the Consultant Urologist.
 The nurses however, have become slightly less patient and it’s politely suggested that perhaps Tori goes home for a bit and comes back later during the evening visiting time.
-Tori gathered her things and headed off, she must have unknowingly passed Mr. Campbell, my Consultant Urologist, in the corridor as she left.
-Mr. Campbell took the still warm but empty chair beside my bed and introduced himself to me, He then invites me into one of the small consulting rooms at the side of the ward.
+Tori gathers her things and heads off, she must have unknowingly passed Mr. Campbell, my Consultant Urologist, in the corridor as she leaves.
+Mr. Campbell takes the still warm but empty chair beside my bed and introduces himself to me, He then invites me into one of the small consulting rooms at the side of the ward.
 We take a seat in the consulting room and he electronically summons up a large monochrome image on the computer of my previously unseen innards.

 The large shadowy thing consuming a good area of the image he calmly and professionally informs me is a tumour in my right kidney.
 He confesses that it is a rather large tumour but at this stage he is unable to determine if it is benign or malignant.
 He tells me that he can see no evidence of the tumour spreading beyond the kidney from this image, but it does show that the tumour extends to the edge so there is a possibility it may have spread wider.